24 Sep Scotland Whisky Distillery Map

 I drove straight past Balblair on the way to Clynelish without realising it was there, and I felt overwhelmed when I made an unplanned visit to Speyside – the region is jammed pack with distilleries.

-A key point worth noting is that not all distilleries are open to the public (black pins), which is the case for much of Speyside, and quite a few in the Lowlands.
+Not all distilleries are open to the public (black pins), which is the case for much of Speyside, and quite a few in the Lowlands.
 See our Map Key section below for the different colour and icon codes, which will help provide information on which whisky distilleries you can visit.

 Scotland Whisky Distillery Map